Megabit/Blazorise/docs/_docs/docs.md

 ---

 **Note:** While most of the components are documented there is still work to be done to improve the documentation.
 For any info please open an issue on GitHub repository.
-{: .notice--warning}
+{: .notice--info}

-## Documentation

-Everything you need to create a single page application with Blazorise
+Everything you need to create a single page application with Blazorise.

 ---

 **Note:** This documentation assumes you know the basics of Blazor, if you're not comfortable with it yet, it's probably not the best idea to learn from here as your first step — learn the basics then come back.
 [Blazor website](https://blazor.net/) is the best source for you to start with.
-{: .notice--info}
+{: .notice--warning}

 ### Getting started